thradams/cake/manual.md

 Enables or disable warnings.
 See [warnings](warnings.html)

+#### -disable-assert
+disable cake extension where assert is an statement.
+See extensions

 #### -showIncludes
 Causes the compiler to output a list of the include files.
 The option also displays nested include files, that is, the files included by the files that you include.